ethereum/execution-apis/src/engine/experimental/blob-extension.md

 3. The call **MUST** return `blobs` and `proofs` that match the `commitments` list, i.e. `assert len(commitments) == len(blobs) == len(proofs)` and `assert verify_blob_kzg_proof_batch(bundle.blobs, bundle.commitments, bundle.proofs)`.

-4. Client software **MUST** return `-32602: Invalid params` error if the `timestamp` of the built payload is less than the EIP-4844 activation timestamp.
+4. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the built payload is less than the EIP-4844 activation timestamp.